taw00/howto/howto-install-ghost-on-fedora.md

 sudo -u ghost vim config.production.json
 ```

 Replace the contents with something that looks like this (using your specific information).
-Then save and exit...
+Then save and exit:

 ```
 {